-We’ve designed an engaging interactive installation for At-Bristol Science Centre, as part of the educational charity’s major relaunch as ‘We The Curious’.
+We’ve created an interactive installation as part of the educational charity’s relaunch.

 Encouraging curiosity and exploration, the ground floor installation unlocks the stories of iconic Bristolian places, people and objects in a ‘Choose Your Own Adventure’ format.
 The hand-drawn illustrations respond to a visitor’s touch, triggering a variety of animations and sounds.
 Across the illustrated mural, local landmarks such as Clifton Suspension Bridge, Bristol harbourside and St Nicholas Market are depicted, as well as symbols of Bristol’s music and food culture.
 It also includes iconic scientist Albert Einstein, who famously said, “I have no special talent, I am only passionately curious.”